DaviPtrs/DaviPtrs/README.md

 ## 💜 Hi, my name is <strong>Davi!</strong>

-> I'm a Computer Science student at Universidade Federal Do Espírito Santo and DevOps Engineer Junior at Seeds Consulting AS/Leanon Systems
+> I'm a Computer Science student at Universidade Federal Do Espírito Santo and DevOps Engineer at Seeds Consulting AS/Leanon Systems

 🔭 Currently studying and getting experience with Kubernetes, Monitoring and Infra-as-code tools, also like to play with some smart home and Home Assistant stuffs as a hobby.
 Has a huge knowledge of Python scripting.